CAFAudit/audit-service/docs/en-us/Client-API.md

 ### ConfigurationSource

 You may already have a CAF configuration source in your application.
-It is a general framework that abstracts the source of the configuration, allowing it to come from:
+It is a general framework that abstracts the source of the configuration, allowing it to come from any of the following:
 - environment variables
 - files
 - a REST service